ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 - Specify client name in down party name.
 - Select allowed up parties.
 - Specify redirect uris including both login and logout.
-- Select token + id_token as response type or possible only token.
+- Select 'token id_token' as response type or possible only 'token'.
 - Disable PKCE.
 - Do not specify a secret.